Sega World Sydney

 Sega World Sydney was an indoor high-tech amusement park that operated for almost four years, in Sydney.
-The theme park was built as the flagship tenant of the Darling Walk complex in Darling Harbour, and was designed and themed by gaming company Sega as one of several SegaWorld-branded amusement parks.
+The theme park was built as the flagship tenant of the Darling Walk complex in Darling Harbour, and was designed and themed by gaming company Sega as one of several Sega World amusement parks.

 History

+Operating years

-Jacfun, in collaboration with Sega and the Darling Harbour Authority, acquired land for the park in 1994, and invested an estimated A$80 million to build Sega World Sydney, which opened in March 1997.
+Jacfun, in partnership with Sega and the Darling Harbour Authority, acquired land for the park in 1994, and invested an estimated A$80 million to build Sega World Sydney, which opened on 6 March 1997.
 Sega World Sydney utilized the latest in multimedia, entertainment and destination attraction events.
 It was described as "Australia's Interactive Disneyland" by the media.
 Many of the themes were based on various Sega franchises, primarily Sonic the Hedgehog.
-The park was also host to underage dance parties called Crush, usually held during school holidays.
+The park was also host for underage dance parties called Crush, usually held during school holidays.
 The remainder of the complex was sublet to a mix of retail and entertainment tenants, including the Daintree Cafe and the One World Sports restaurant and bar.

-Due to a below-expected attendance and constant financial losses, the park was closed in November 2000.
+Due to below-expected attendance and constant financial losses, the park was closed in November 2000.
 Hopes that the influx of tourists traveling to Sydney for the 2000 Summer Olympics would help the park meet its 800,000-visitor breakeven point went unrealized.
 Sega had sold its stake in the park to Jacfun in 1999, for A$36 million.

-In March 2001, the contents of the park were auctioned off.
+In March 2001, all the contents of the park were auctioned off.
 Only 300 people attended the auction, with most of the rides sold off for minimal prices.
 The two major rides of the park, Rail Chase and Ghost Hunters, were sold to foreign buyers, with one of the rides going for A$60,000 less than its intended sale price of A$200,000.
-Some of the amusement park's interior fixtures were still in place as of 2008, covered by backdrops and boarding.
+However, some of the amusement park's interior fixtures were still in place as of 2008, covered by backdrops and boarding.